 - Tours of local highlights like Aburi Botanical Gardens, Tetteh Quarshie Cocoa Farm, Boti Falls, Kwame Nkrumah Mausoleum, Lake Volta, Tafi-Atome monkey sanctuary, the W.E.B.
 Dubois Center, and the Shai Hills Game Reserve

 - Cooking classes to make traditional Ghanaian meals like Jollof and Kelewele

 Where Students Study

-Located just 10 miles from the Capitol city of Accra.
+Located just 10 miles from the capital city of Accra.

 University of Ghana

 University of Ghana is the oldest and largest university in the country, welcoming more than 39,000 students and 1,000 faculty members.
-Programs include agriculture, consumer sciences, arts, law, medicine, science, social sciences, business, nursing, public health, African studies, international relations, journalism, statistical research, social research, and economic research.
+Programs include engineering, agriculture, consumer sciences, arts, law, medicine, science, social sciences, business, nursing, public health, African studies, international relations, education, , statistics , social sciences , and economic research.

 Internships & Volunteering

 Depending on their program of study and availability, students may be able to participate in an internship or volunteer.
 In Legon, students can get involved with local Ghanaians through service work or by volunteering at a hospital or rural health clinic, government think-tank, NGO, day-care center, or similar organization.
 Students can also gain important real-world experience and academic credit by pursuing an internship, shadowing doctors and nurses at the West Africa AIDS Foundation and International Health Care Center, teaching English or math at the Future Leaders Underprivileged Care Center, and more.

 Study Abroad Programs in Legon